wp-plugins/swfput/readme.txt

 == Changelog ==

+= 2.2.2.1 =
+* Sigh.
+Just added a forgotten file (from 2.2.2).
+The default video (mentioned in the 2.2.2 entry, below) would be missing, because I neglected to 'svn add' it.
+Simple mistake updating the repository.

+	This should not affect any but those who might try using a URL that SWFPut rejects.
+Upgrade at your convenience.

 = 2.2.2 =
 * Bug fix release in response to a kind user query.
 	URLs provided for video files are checked before they